Peperomia obtusifolia: Description

 The baby rubberplant is an evergreen perennial growing to 25 cm tall and broad with cupped leathery leaves and narrow spikes of white flowers up to 12 cm long, which grow in a shiny, winding manner and constitute the main decorative value of the plant.

 P. obtusifolia is often confused with Peperomia magnoliifolia, and some earlier botanists considered these two names merely synonyms for the same species.
 As dried specimens, the plants can look highly similar, though the difference can be seen more easily with living plants: P. obtusifolia leaves are waxy, while P. mangoliifolia leaves are considered fleshy.
 Due to the confusion, plants in collections or on sale may be falsely labelled.

 Cultivation

 With a minimum temperature of 15 C, the baby rubberplant must be grown indoors in most temperate regions.
 Although it needs high humidity, it does not require much care.
 Good lighting is enough to maintain the bright and intense colour of the leaves, though direct light causes discoloration.
 The stem is fleshy, so the plant does not need abundant or frequent watering.
 A popular houseplant, numerous cultivars have been developed, some of which show leaf variegation.

 Pests and diseases

 In general, the baby rubberplant is a resistant plant, though it can have problems with aphids and mealybugs.
-As with most houseplants, excessive watering can cause root rot.
+As with many houseplants, excessive watering can cause root rot.